dddappp/A-IC-Rust-Demo/README.md

 ```

 You may have noticed the comments in the code above.
-If the "business logic" you need is CRUD, we don't actually need to write it.
+If the "business logic" you need is CRUD, you don't actually need to write it.
-We can specify tools to automatically generate it.
+You can specify the tool to automatically generate it.

 ### Run dddappp Project Creation Tool